FuelLabs/fuel-indexer/docs/CONTRIBUTING.md

 For beginners, we have prepared many suitable tasks for you.
 Checkout our [Good First Issues](https://github.com/FuelLabs/fuel-indexer/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) for a list.

-If you are planning something big, for example, relates to multiple components or changes current behaviors, make sure to open an issue to discuss with us before continuing.
+If you are planning something that relates to multiple components or changes current behaviors, make sure to open an issue to discuss with us before continuing.